Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Numerical aspects of wall-model implementation in unstructured LES solver

-As alluded to previously, the computation of surface gradients in an unstructured solver presents two challenges.
+As alluded to previously, the computation of surface gradients in an unstructured solver presents a couple of challenges.
 The first (and more critical) problem pertains to the gradient of integral terms in the 3D integral momentum equation set given below, which is the generalization of equation \ref{eqn:iWMx}.

 where,